Concussion

 Imaging

-The following imaging studies can be used in the examination of head injury (Note: Although the following studies may be useful in the evaluation of head trauma, they will be negative for a concussion with no other injury.):
+The following imaging studies can be used in the examination of head injury.
+Note that although these studies may be useful in the evaluation of head trauma, they will be negative for a concussion with no other injury:

-• Magnetic resonance imaging: MRI is the imaging study of choice for patients who have prolonged symptoms (>7 days) or when a late change occurs in an individual's neurologic signs or symptoms
+• Magnetic resonance imaging (MRI): MRI is the imaging study of choice for patients who have prolonged symptoms (>7 days) or when a late change occurs in an individual's neurologic signs or symptoms

-Although positron emission tomography (PET) scanning and functional MRI (fMRI) may be used in evaluating patients with concussion, their clinical application in most cases of MTBI is uncertain.
-[8, 9, 10]
+Although positron emission tomography (PET) scanning and functional MRI (fMRI) may be used in evaluating patients with concussion, their clinical application in most cases of mTBI is uncertain.
+[7, 8]

 Neuropsychological testing